tamunoWoks/Business_Intelligence_with_PowerBI/Part1b.md

 Security can be a bit challenging in large organizations.
 Your business analyst, data analyst, and data engineer each has a role in making sure that the right people have access to only what they need.
 The data scientist makes sure that the data assets being created are of high value.
 And of course, the database administrator ensures that the data house is always open for business by managing the infrastructure that all stakeholders support as part of the data lifecycle for business intelligence using Power BI.

 ## Types of Data Analytics
+You can produce five types of analytics using Power BI:
+- Descriptive
+- Diagnostic
+- Predictive
+- Prescriptive
+- Cognitive.
+Depending on the business goal and application within Power BI, the analytic products are a bit different.
+The five types of analytics are described below, including each one’s purpose and where you’ll most likely have success using each analytics type.